-Franca was past-president of the Building Technology Educators Society (BTES), as well as a founding member of the Editorial Board of the journal TAD (Technology, Architecture and Design).
-Between 2014-2016 she was a Member of the Editorial Board of the Journal of Architectural Education.
+Trubiano was President of the Building Technology Educators Society (BTES), Founding member of the Editorial Board of the journal TAD (Technology, Architecture and Design), and a member of the Editorial Board of the Journal of Architectural Education (2014-2016).
+She is, at present, on the Editorial Board of CONTEXT, the AIA Philadelphia Journal.